 - Fold over paper then seal all the sides by twisting and folding edges together to make a pouch, you’ll want the pouch to be roomy so there’s lots of space around the shellfish to hold the steam that will develop as well as hold the opened shells.
 Make sure seal is nice and tight to keep in the steam.

 - Place packets on hot baking sheet then cook until they are done and the shells are open (you’ll be able to tell through the paper).

 - To serve, simply cut open the packets and enjoy!

 - Preheat grill medium to high heat.

-- Place cleaned mollusks directly on hot grill in a single layer, close cover and cook until shells are open (anywhere from 3 to 10 minutes depending on size).
-If any don’t open, simply move those to the grill’s hot spot in the center and cook a couple more minutes.
+- Place cleaned mollusks directly on hot grill in a single layer, close cover and leave on heat until shells are open (anywhere from 3 to 10 minutes depending on size).
+If any don’t open, simply move those to the grill’s hot spot in the center and leave a couple more minutes.
 If they still don’t open, toss them.

 - Another method: Heat a cast iron pan or a foil pan directly on grill.
 Add a good chunk of butter, water (or wine, beer), garlic, chopped scallions or whatever you like and close grill cover until liquid is heated.
 Spread mollusks in a single layer around the pan, close lid then cook until done (can be up to 10 minutes).

 - Foil packet method: Same idea as the parchment paper packets as mentioned above in the Oven Baked instructions, use heavy duty aluminum foil instead and add about a tablespoon of butter, drizzle with water and add a bit of minced garlic and chopped onion.
 Seal packet edges tightly making sure to leave room for the steam and open shells.
 Place on grill and heat a few minutes until shells have popped open (can be up to 10 minutes).